cedriking/weaver/README.md

 </p>

 <div align="center">
-  <h1>Arweave Browser</h1>
+  <h1>Weaver Browser</h1>

-Arweave Browser is an extensible and privacy-focused web browser with a totally different user experience, built on top of `Electron`, `TypeScript`, `React` and `styled-components`.
+Weaver is an extensible and privacy-focused web browser with a totally different user experience, built on top of `Electron`, `TypeScript`, `React` and `styled-components`.
 It aims to be fast, private, beautiful, extensible and functional.
 The main idea of the browser is to easily navigate the permaweb, faster, more secure and with extra features.

 </div>